engie/engie.github.io/_posts/2012-02-21-Forwarding-ports-to-KVM-clients.markdown

 to:
     <domain type='kvm' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>

 Then add a some override parameters to be passed straight through to the QEMU command line.
-Here I'm forwarding port 1234 on the host to port 3389 on the VM:
+Here I'm forwarding port 1234 on the host to port 3389 on the VM (make this block immediately under the <domain> node):
     <qemu:commandline>
         <qemu:arg value='-redir'/>
         <qemu:arg value='tcp:1234::3389'/>